cbourgeois1/EPSI-docker/README.md

 3. Implementation of mysql_server

-    *This database management system can be to store informations about the hardware configuration and software inventory.
+    *This database management system can be to store informations about the hardware configuration and software inventory*

 5. Implementation of GLPI_Project